pingle14/globe-observer-utils/README.md

 The documentation for this package is built by the [pdoc module](https://github.com/mitmproxy/pdoc).

 1. Run `pip install pdoc` to get the package.
-2. To preview the documentation, run `pdoc go_utils/`.
+2. To preview the documentation, run `pdoc -t doc_template --docformat numpy go_utils`.

 This will locally host an updated documentation website which lets you preview any changes you may have made to the documentation.